FAQ

 What does the cloud cleanup provider see, and what gets logged on my Mac?

-The cleanup provider receives only the transcript — the same words the on-device speech model emitted, plus any custom-dictionary hints you've configured.
+When the On-device cleanup option is used, the cleanup provider receives nothing — all processing happens in-process on your Mac with no network call.
+For cloud providers, the cleanup provider receives only the transcript — the same words the on-device speech model emitted, plus any custom-dictionary hints you've configured.
 It never receives audio.
-On your Mac, Parleq writes three files under ~/.parleq/: config.json (your settings), usage.jsonl (one line per cleanup call — timestamp, model, token counts, latency — metadata only, no transcript text), and app.log (a diagnostic log that records lengths and timing, e.g. "post-utterance 87 ms, 142 chars / 28 words", but never the words themselves).
-Cleaned text is held in memory during the overlay session and kept in a 20-entry in-memory list for the menu bar's Recent Dictations submenu — wiped on app quit, never written to disk.
+On your Mac, Parleq writes four files under ~/.parleq/: config.json (your settings), usage.jsonl (one line per cleanup call — timestamp, model, token counts, latency — metadata only, no transcript text), app.log (a diagnostic log that records lengths and timing, e.g. "post-utterance 87 ms, 142 chars / 28 words", but never the words themselves), and metrics.jsonl (one text-free record per dictation — duration, latencies, token counts, ref-attached/cleanup-failed flags — so the Stats dashboard spans sessions; no transcript text, kept to the last 30 days).
+Cleaned text is held in memory during the overlay session and kept in an in-memory list that backs the Parleq window's Recent Dictations section — wiped on app quit, never written to disk.

 Will my prompts and responses be used to train someone's model?